linq2db/examples/Access/GetStarted/README.txt

 ﻿1.
-Install the linq2db.SQLite nuget.
+Install the linq2db.Access nuget.
-2. Open LinqToDB.Templates\CopyMe.SQLite.tt.txt and follow the instructions inside the file.
+2. Open LinqToDB.Templates\CopyMe.Access.tt.txt and follow the instructions inside the file.